balena-io/docs/pages/faq/troubleshooting/troubleshooting.md

 the firmware on the Raspberry Pi doesn't support channel 12 and 13.

 ### Error Notifications

+## Balena FIN

+### Balena FIN Internal eMMC/storage not showing up in Etcher (Linux systems) when trying to flash
+If you are trying to flash a Balena FIN device with a Balena image, and you are running a Linux based OS on your system you may experience the following error after you connect the Balena FIN to your system: The `Select target` button of the Etcher application does not list the Compute Module memory storage (although the `Select target` button is active and clickable).
+You will need to open a command-line terminal and navigate to where the balenaEtcher application is stored on your file system and start it from the command line:
+`# sudo ./balenaEtcher-1.5.95-x64.AppImage` (balenaEtcher version - 1.5.95 - may differ)
+You will be prompted for your password and after a successful login the `Select target` modal will show a `Initializing...` label for a short period of time and the Compute Module memory storage will be selectable.

 #### Unable to Connect to the Internet
 If the Raspberry pi is unable to connect to the {{ $names.company.lower }} servers, the `ACT` LED will flash a repeated pattern of 4 short flashes followed by a pause (`*_*_*_*____*_*_*_*____`).